-- a) Provision shall be made for all waste and recycling storage containers to be located behind the primary and secondary building line and out of public view. - b) Any room(s) for storing garbage and recycling shall be located in a position that is convenient for occupants and waste collection staff.
-Collection rooms shall complement the development and not be visibly obtrusive when viewed from any public place. - C) A refuse collection point shall be nominated demonstrating that wasteloading operations can occur on a level surface not adjacent to steep gradients, vehicle ramps and pedestrian access points. - d) The path for wheeling bins between waste storage area(s) and the collection vehicle shall be free of steps or kerbs and have a maximum gradient of 1V:8H. - e) The maximum travel distance between any storage area/point and the collection point for all bins shall be 25 metres. - f) Where it is intended that collection vehicles are to drive into a private property to collect waste and recycling, the development shall be designed to provide for: - the safe and efficient service of the development with minimal need to reverse; - ii) vehicles to enter and exit in a forward direction; - iii) adequate clearance to accommodate the waste collection vehicle dimensions detailed in Table 2.15.2. - iv) where collection vehicles are required to enter the property,
+- Provision shall be made for all waste and recycling storage containers to be located behind the primary and secondary building line and out of public view. - b) Any room(s) for storing garbage and recycling recepticles shall be located in a position that is-provides convenient access for residents, maintanence and waste collection staff.
+Collection Bin storage rooms shall complement the development and not be visibly obtrusive when viewed from any public place. - C) A refuse waste collection point shall be nominated demonstrating that waste-loading operations can occur on a level surface not adjacent to steep gradients, vehicle ramps and pedestrian access points.

+- d) The path for wheeling bins between waste storage area(s) and the collection vehicle shall be free of steps or kerbs and have a maximum gradient of 1V:8H. - e) For safety and ease of manoeuvrability, the distance required for residents, building managers and caretakers to wheel bins to their collection point shall be the minimum achievable. - f) Where the bin-carting route from the storage area to the collection point exceeds the maximum distance or gradient, or a large number of bins need to be moved around the site, a dock leveler, bin lift or tow tug device may be used. - g) Where any such device listed above is proposed to be used, details of the device and its proposed operation must be provided.
+This information must demonstrate that the device can be used safely by a nominated competent person, and that the use of the device will not conflict with other activities to be carried out on the site (such as vehicle access). - h) The maximum travel distance between any storage area/point and the collection point for all bins shall be 30 metres.